andyy-zhao/zesty-souffle/README.md

 ## Features:
 * New and updated featured restaurant displayed on home page
 * Find restaurants by categories
+* Menus displayed with restaurant rating, location, and open hours.
 * Compare restaurants and their menu items side by side
 * I'm feeling lucky feature to help you find new restaurants
 * Search by food or restaurant